MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 ### Enforce resource quotas

 [Resource quotas](./operator-best-practices-scheduler.md#enforce-resource-quotas) provide a way to reserve and limit resources across a development team or project.
 Quotas are defined on a namespace and can set on compute resources, storage resources, and object counts.
 When you define resource quotas, it prevents individual namespaces from consuming more resources than allocated.
-Resource quotas are particularly useful for multitenant clusters where teams are sharing infrastructure.
+Resource quotas are useful for multitenant clusters where teams are sharing infrastructure.

 ### Use cluster start/stop